Coronavirus In Greater-Sacramento Region: Where Are The Confirmed Cases?

 As the virus continues to spread, several local counties — Sacramento, Placer, Solano, and Yolo — are focusing on reducing the risk to vulnerable populations.
 This marks a shift from containment of COVID-19 to mitigation.

-While the Center for Disease Control and the California Department of Public Health recommend guidelines for local health departments, it’s up to each local jurisdiction to provide their own “risk management” for residents.
+While the Center for Disease Control and the California Department of Public Health recommends guidelines for local health departments, it’s up to each local jurisdiction to provide their own “risk management” for residents.

-Currently, Sacramento County has the most cases in the region with 17 infected patients, and on Tuesday the county reported its first COVID-19 death — an assisted living resident in their 90s who had an underlying health condition.
+Currently, Sacramento County has the most cases in the region with 29 infected patients, and recently the county reported its first COVID-19 death — an assisted living resident in their 90s who had an underlying health condition.

 Here are the county-by-county numbers in our area: